-Whether a lawsuit relies on the rule of comparative negligence, contributory negligence, or the “But for…” rule, the proximate cause of an injury must have been a foreseeable event.
+Whether an injury claim relies on the substantial factor test or the “But for” rule, the proximate cause of an injury must have been a foreseeable event.

-If there’s no way a reasonable person would be injured by a certain condition, the responsible party can’t be held liable.
-If Sue had been injured while trying to climb over a mound of snow on the mall’s property, management would not be held liable.
+If there’s no way a certain condition would injure a reasonable person, the responsible party can’t be held liable.
+In the above example, if Sue had been injured while climbing over a mound of snow on the mall’s property, management would not be liable.
 They could not foresee a reasonable person doing it.

 Third Parties and Foreseeability